Search

 The preschool in Killeedy

-A cornerstone of early education in Killeedy is entering a new chapter, as the local community-run Montessori continues to thrive more than 30 years after first opening its doors.
+A cornerstone of early education in Killeedy is entering a new chapter, as the local community-run preschool and afterschool continues to thrive more than 30 years after first opening its doors.

-Last weekend, the preschool celebrated its official reopening, with Minister Patrick O'Donovan in attendance alonw with Limerick City and County Councillors Adam Teskey, Tom Ruddle, and Michael Collins.
+Last weekend, the preschool celebrated its official reopening, with Minister Patrick O'Donovan in attendance along with Limerick City and County Councillors Adam Teskey, Tom Ruddle, Jerome Scanlon and Michael Collins.

-Locals turned out in force for the happy occasion, which featured a ribbon-cutting ceremony and speeches from the committee, marking the next chapter in the school’s future.
+Locals turned out in force for the happy occasion, which featured a ribbon-cutting ceremony by local shopkeepers Mike and Margaret Keating and speeches from the committee, marking the next chapter in the school’s future.

-Established over three decades ago, the Montessori has long been woven into the fabric of the parish.
-Originally founded by a committee before being run privately, the preschool was brought back under community ownership from the Limerick Diocese two years ago, securing its future for generations to come.
+Established about three decades ago, the preschool has long been woven into the fabric of the parish.
+Originally founded by a voluntary committee before later being run privately, 'The Old Girls’ School in Ashford is now home to Killeedy preschool and afterschool after being purchased from the Limerick Diocese, securing it's future for generations to come.

-The building itself has deep local roots.
-Once a girls’ national school, it remains a hub of education and community life.
+The building remains a hub of education and community life.
 The current committee now hopes to further develop the site with the support of the Limerick City and County Council, which provided initial start-up funding.

 Read More: Imelda May set to captivate Limerick with intimate 2026 show

-“When the opportunity came up to purchase it, the community came together,” explained committee member Theresa Casey, who is part of the four-person team now managing the facility.
-“The owner of the business at the time had gone to renew the lease from the Diocese, but the school was forced to close.
+“When the opportunity came up to purchase it, the community came together,” explained committee member Teresa Casey, who is joined by Maura Cremin , Noreen O Mahony and Laura McEnery on the team now managing the facility.

-The committee were then given the chance to buy the property back for a nominal fee of €10,000.
-Council funding was used to buy essential equipment, and through a series of fundraisers and an iDonate page, we raised the money to purchase the building.
-Since then, it’s been run entirely on a not-for-profit basis, with any profit going straight back into the preschool.”
+The committee was given the opportunity to buy back the property for a nominal fee of €10,000.
+Through a series of local fundraisers and an iDonate page, the money was successfully raised to complete the purchase.

-In the years since becoming community-led, the Montessori has gone from strength to strength.
-“The preschool is absolutely flying,” said Theresa.
+In the years since becoming community-led, the preschoool and afterschool has gone from strength to strength.
+“The preschool is absolutely flying,” said Teresa.

 “It’s at full capacity, it’s thriving, there’s even a waiting list.”